-This book is also dedicated to all the other unsung custom knife makers who contributed their efforts to supplying fighting knives to our WWII Soldiers.
-To the collectors that will study, enjoy, and continue to discover more Van Adestine treasures in the future.
+This book is also dedicated to all the other unsung custom knife makers who contributed their efforts to supplying fighting knives to our WWII Soldiers, and hunting knives to our woodsmen.
+And to the collectors that will study, enjoy, and continue to discover more Van Adestine treasures in the future.